bkidist435/Cloud-Server-ICT171/README.md

 sudo apt install apache2
 ```

-To check if it's working, visit your EC2 Public IP (e.g., `http://54.xx.xx.xx`) — you should see the Apache default page.
+To check if it's working, visit your EC2 Public IP — you should see the Apache default page.

 ![apache default page](https://github.com/user-attachments/assets/515a5311-c311-47d9-bdde-606ac452a76b)